About Nature Nooks Retreat

 We have Blu-Ray DVD players and screens in Lodge and Little Barn, and a small library of videos or bring your own DVDs.
 In Kinship Place, there is a ceiling mounted projector, with a large screen,

 With an HDMI cable, you can hook up for streaming.
+We have a laptop with HDMI cable you can borrow.

 Is Nature Nooks Retreat handicap-accessible?